fontys-lunarflow/.github/profile/README.md

 # Project Sunshine

-Marketing and communications program for the Eclipse Foundation.
+Marketing and communications project for the Eclipse Foundation.